 Get paid faster

 One of the most important things is to ensure that you receive dues from customers on time.
 Its operational ability depends to a significant extent on whether its customers take it seriously and pay their invoices in a timely manner.
-You can offer discounts to customers who pay cash up front and other incentives to encourage payment of invoices within the allowed credit period.
+You can offer discounts to customers who pay cash upfront and other incentives to encourage payment of an invoice within the allowed credit period.
 With cash coming in regularly, you’ll be in a position to meet expenses on time and see an upward trend in your bank balance.

 Negotiate for extra credit from the supplier

 While finalizing the payment policy with a supplier, negotiate for as extensive a credit period as possible.
 This is especially important if there are no incentives offered, such as discounts for prompt payment.
 Also, focus on establishing a strong relationship, based on mutual trust, with each supplier.
 This will further help you negotiate for credit extensions and discounts.

 Inventory is one of the biggest areas where a business’s funds tend to be tied up.
 It is important to manage inventory at an optimal level.
 To calculate the amount of cash invested in inventory, compare the inventory balance of the current year with the previous year’s.
 An increase indicates that there is unsold inventory lying about with your business, which implies a cash outflow.
 This means you need to take steps to regulate purchase levels so that only an appropriate amount of inventory lies in stock at any given time.
 Ideally, the level of inventory should be such that maximum profit is generated with the lowest possible investment.

 Evaluate your biggest business expenses and accordingly reduce costs.
 Perhaps you can negotiate with suppliers, let some of your staff go, or get rid of unnecessary utilities and phone expenses.
 If you wish to keep your finances on a tight leash and have a positive cash flow, you will need to find a way to optimize your business expenses.